Charles

 R v AL, Reading Crown Court (2023) -defending, represented an IT worker who pleaded guilty to blackmailing his employers, a large medical sciences company, over a large data breach.
 Favourable basis of plea negotiated keeping the sentence to the minimum.

-R v ZS (April 2022) at Birmingham Crown Court Represented, a takeaway driver accused of raping a customer in her home.
+R v ZS (2022) at Birmingham Crown Court – represented a takeaway driver accused of raping a customer in her home.
 Acquitted after trial.

-R v JD (March 2022) at Wolverhampton Combined Courts, Led junior representing a driver accused of causing the death of a very young baby by driving dangerously.
+R v JD (2022) at Wolverhampton Crown Court – Led junior representing a driver accused of causing the death of a very young baby by driving dangerously.
 High profile and sensitive case.

-Meikle & 4 Others (May 2016) at Wolverhampton Combined Courts, successfully prosecuted a gang for selling class A drugs across Birmingham.
+Meikle & 4 others (2016) at Wolverhampton Crown Court, successfully prosecuted a gang for selling class A drugs across Birmingham.
 Substantial sentences imposed.
 Widely reported in the local media.

 R v W & 4 others (3 week trial in October 2015) at Birmingham Crown Court, defending a retired civil servant accused of conspiracy to rob. and masterminding a campaign of robberies against members of a rival motorcycle club as part of “a turf war” in Hereford.

-R v Emmanuel Kalejaiye (April 2014) at Chelmsford Crown Court, defending and led by John Benson KC.
+R v Emmanuel Kalejaiye (2014) at Chelmsford Crown Court, defending and led by John Benson KC.
 K was acquitted of murdering his mother and, instead, convicted of manslaughter on the basis of diminished responsibility.
-Widely reported in the national press.
+Widely reported in the national press

 Professional Memberships